jValdron/open-flyball-thruster/README.md

 ## Word of Warning
 If you're here, you're most likely looking at building your own thruster.
 My first word of warning is that you shouldn't.
 Thrusters are pretty intricate and difficult to get right.
-Building a box from scratch is a huge task, and thrusters, arguably, are even more difficult to build.
+Building a box from scratch is a huge task, and thrusters are, arguably, even more difficult to build.

 - **Not battle-tested.** These thrusters have been used for about a year now, weekly at practice and a half dozen of times at a tournament.
 They've been working without any issues but we recommend you buy thrusters from established suppliers, for example: